 110 to 176 pounds

 Whether it is needed to pull carts, protect livestock, or guard estates, it is ready and able to do the job.

-Hailing from the Canary Islands, this independent and intelligent fur-baby was traditionally used as a guard dog, as well as an all-around farmhand.
+Hailing from the Canary Islands, this independent and intelligent fur-baby was traditionally used as a guard dog and an all-around farmhand.

 World's Largest Dog Breeds from Asia

-If you own this canine, you need to excel at pack leader training and socialization so your dog isn't a danger to your family and others.
+If you own this canine, you need to excel at pack leader training and socialization, so your dog isn't a danger to your family and others.

-While this breed is descendant of the great dogs of war and are kin to the fighting dogs of today, that doesn't make this loveable pooch a fighter.
+While this breed is a descendant of the great dogs of war and is kin to the fighting dogs of today, that doesn't make this loveable pooch a fighter.